IDLaboratory/BusinessModels/README.md

-## Automated Identification and Taxonomy of Business Models
+## Automated Identification of Business Models

 Use this script to run dictionary-based content analysis on companies' annual reports to obtain their business models.